collinsmith/abstract-builder-pattern/README.md

 (https://en.wikipedia.org/wiki/Builder_pattern).
 As a fairly common implementor of the builder design pattern, I wanted to try and abstract it to remove at least some of the repetitive and often verbose code it entails.
-In many regards, I would consider this a success, in that I was able to abstract at least some of the builder pattern implementation, however it is still fairly verbose.
+In many regards, I would consider this a success, in that I was able to abstract at least some of the builder pattern implementation process, however it is still fairly verbose.
 That being said, abstracting the builder pattern may have its uses, as implementations could actually be polymorphic in nature (e.g., similar to how some libraries allow StringBuilder instances where String instances are also accepted), however this was not apart of the design process.